octokit/plugin-rest-endpoint-methods.js/docs/repos/createInOrg.md

 </td></tr>
 <tr><td>visibility</td><td>no</td><td>

 Can be `public` or `private`.
 If your organization is associated with an enterprise account using GitHub Enterprise Cloud or GitHub Enterprise Server 2.20+, `visibility` can also be `internal`.
-For more information, see "[Creating an internal repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repository-visibility#about-internal-repositories)".
+For more information, see "[Creating an internal repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-repository-visibility#about-internal-repositories)" in the GitHub Help documentation.
 The `visibility` parameter overrides the `private` parameter when you use both parameters with the `nebula-preview` preview header.

 </td></tr>